E-RIHS/controlled-lists/README.md

 The **E-RIHS Vocabulary Server** makes use of [Handle PIDs](https://en.wikipedia.org/wiki/Handle_System), if the code is pointed at a different instance of **OpenTheso System** the native IDs will be used and displayed.

+> [!TIP]
+> In order to speed up the use of the reforamtted data it is possible to **cache** it in a local folder called **local**.
+If this folder is not generated with the correct permissions the script will default to providing refreshed live data each time it is used.

 ### The _default_ format

 ```json